 |THE PROOF is a weekly roundup showcasing local creatives.
 A column for creatives to share their story and work, in a unique, concise format: each creative shows 8 pictures and answers 8 questions.
-Past participants include Bob Kronbauer, Omer Arbel, Carson Ting, Lizzy Karp, Branislav Henselmann, Hannah Georgas - all living in Vancouver.
+Past participants include Bob Kronbauer, Omer Arbel, Hannah Georgas, Carson Ting, Jane Cox, Lizzy Karp, Andy Dixon, Graeme Berglund – all living in Vancouver.

 1. What neighborhood do you live in?

 I relocated to Mount Pleasant just over a year ago and love how much of a distinct neighbourhood it still is, but I continue to frequent favourite spots around Commercial Drive.

 I run Seven25.
 We find ways to use design to accelerate the impact of purpose-driven organisations—whether they operate for profit or not.
 The studios are at the edge of Yaletown in Vancouver and in downtown Portland.
 We have clients in the U.S. and Canada and we’re looking to new opportunities that take us further afield.

 3. What are you working on?

 An integrated campaign for a NY-based organization that facilitates financial inclusion for women and girls in Africa and South America; a new hire and positioning pivot for Seven25, a feature screenplay, a networking event for women, and deciding where I might want to live next.
 Not necessarily in that order.

 Learning by doing.
 The bigger picture has to drive every creative decision you make when you’re working for a client.
 When you’re working for yourself, you can place more intentional focus on craft.
 The best results happen when you allow both practices to merge, informing and bolstering each other at appropriate times.
 It’s not so easy for this to happen regularly if all you do is client-driven so I try to make time for play and nurturing obsessions that foster experimentation and, eventually, more precise work—whether I’m creating or directing.